-At Camp Pinnacle, director Fayssoux Evans, assistant director Walker Hendry, and programs director Emory Klesick are actively involved in all aspects of camp.
-Executive directors John and Jane Dockendorf know every camper and are directly involved with the selection and guidance of camp staff and campers.
+At Camp Pinnacle, executive directors John and Jane Dockendorf know every camper and are directly involved with the selection and guidance of camp staff and campers.
+Director Fayssoux Evans and programs director Emory Klesick are actively involved in all aspects of camp.
 All of our directors spend their summer participating in activities, eating lunch with campers, leading evening programs and Off-Camp Adventures, and more!

 Through our partnership with Adventure Treks, we have an intensive leadership program that trains advanced students (who have demonstrated excellent potential and proven leadership skills) to become outdoor professionals.
 Many of our counselors are graduates from our Adventure Treks program.
 Our directors personally interview all new counselors, who complete a rigorous application process: